Compare IPTV Subscription Plans

 Will Freely replace Freeview eventually? #

+The forward-look in this Freely review UK is more measured than the headlines suggest.
 There is no announced date for switching off Freeview's terrestrial broadcast, and the policy decision sits with government and Ofcom rather than the four broadcasters individually.
 The current direction of travel is that IP-delivered platforms like Freely will grow alongside Freeview rather than replacing it overnight.
 Freeview's terrestrial signal is committed in some form into the early 2030s, and any later transition will need to address households without reliable broadband.
 For now, Freely is an addition to the UK free-TV landscape, not a replacement.